infobsmi/b33s/helm/minio/README.md

 helm install --namespace minio --set rootUser=rootuser,rootPassword=rootpass123 --generate-name minio/minio
 ```

-The command deploys MinIO on the Kubernetes cluster in the default configuration.
+The command deploys B33S on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

 ### Installing the Chart (toy-setup)